bredzio/red-patitas/README.md

 **5. Change AWS credentials as per your installation**

-+ open `src/main/resources/application.yml`

-+ change `cloud.aws.credentials.access-key` , `cloud.aws.credentials.secret-key` , `cloud.aws.region.static` , `cloud.application.bucket.name` as per your Amazon Web Service configuration
++ change `amazonProperties.access-key` , `amazonProperties.secret-key` , `amazonProperties.region` , `amazonProperties.bucketName`, `amazonProperties.endpointUrl` as per your Amazon Web Service configuration

 **6. Build and run the app using maven**